Concurrent Erlang

 • If a message fails to be pattern matched, it's saved in a queue for later processing and the process waits for the next message.
 It is possible to update a process with a new version of the code that retrieves those messages.

-The erlang shell (erl) is itself a process, you can test its message-passing functionalities by using the self keyword:
+The erlang shell (erl) is itself a process, you can test its message-passing functionalities by using the self function:

 1> self() ! hello.